 CEP aims to ensure that our programs are accessible to all students who wish to attend, regardless of financial circumstances.
 Thus, need-based financial aid is available.

 Families who wish to apply for financial aid should submit a Financial Aid Application along with all supporting materials (including income documentation and a statement of need).

 Financial aid funds are limited and are granted on a rolling basis beginning in November, so families seeking aid are encouraged to apply early.
 The financial aid application deadline is February 15.
 Families seeking aid are also encouraged to apply for the payment plan (see below), as financial aid awards may not cover the entire tuition fee.

 The amount of aid awarded varies from partial to full tuition.
 Awards are based on family income and extenuating circumstances.
 Requests for assistance typically exceed resources.
 Most families awarded aid have a total household income of less than $50,000.

 An award letter reflecting the amount of financial aid granted and balance due will be e-mailed to families of admitted students within two weeks of receipt of a complete financial aid application (including all supporting materials).
 Any remaining balance is due within 30 days, unless arrangements have been made for a payment plan.

 A four-month payment plan option is available to all families.
-Families who wish to apply for the payment plan should submit a Payment Plan Application.
+The payment plan application is available upon enrollment and acceptance to the program.

 Families who do not apply or qualify for financial aid are assessed a service charge of $50 for the payment plan.
 The first payment is due upon acceptance to the program, and subsequent payments are due on the 15th of each month following.
 Payments must be up to date on opening day in order for students to check in to the program.